VeronicaG24/Assignment2_exp/README.md

 Here a descriprion of our domain instance:

 Initially, the robot uses the `goto_waypoint` action to navigate to a position from which it can see the marker.
 This action is used to reach a location where the marker becomes visible to the robot's camera.
 Once the robot reaches the position where the marker is visible, it begins to use the `rotate` action.
-This action makes the robot rotate until it detects the marker centered in its camera view.
+This action makes the robot rotate until it detects the marker centered in its camera view. <br>
 After successfully aligning with the first marker, the robot uses the `goto_waypoint` action again to navigate to the next marker's location.
-It repeats the process of rotating and aligning itself with the new marker as needed.
+It repeats the process of rotating and aligning itself with the new marker as needed. <br>
 These steps are repeated for each subsequent marker until all markers have been visited and centered in the camera view.
 Once the robot has visited all the markers and the waypoint counter reaches 4 (indicating that all waypoints have been visited), the `come_back` action is activated.
 This action directs the robot to return to its initial position, effectively completing our goal.

 Action Interface
 ----------------------